-Type 1 - Aircraft Welding Type 2 - Machinist Type 3 - Aircraft Line Maintenance
+Type 3 - Aircraft Line Maintenance

-- Type 4 \\Bench Avionics
+Type 4 - Bench Avionics

-- Type 5 Plating Shop
+Type 5 - Plating Shop

-- Type 6 Composite Shop
+Type 6 - Composite Shop

-- Type 7 Tool Maker
+Type 7 - Tool Maker

-- Type 8 All other types of work combined.
+Type 8 - All other types of work combined.

-\Not all of these areas exist at each Maintenance Base.
+Not all of these areas exist at each Maintenance Base.
 This is applicable only to those Maintenance Bases that have these types of work.

-\\Bench Avionics includes Gyroscopic Instrument Overhaul, Electronics Components Overhaul, and Electrical Mechanical Instrument Overhaul.
+Bench Avionics includes Gyroscopic Instrument Overhaul, Electronics Components Overhaul, and Electrical Mechanical Instrument Overhaul.

-- (b) These paragraphs will apply only to the maintenance and overhaul of transport aircraft, engines and components. - (c) At the Maintenance Bases, it is recognized that Type 8, will aggregate all other types of work at the Maintenance Bases not identified and included in Types 1 through 7.
-Within Type 8, seniority will determine the employee's displacement options

-(1) An employee in Types 1 through 7, who is surplus in his type of work, may exercise his seniority to displace a less senior employee in another type of work, if he can pass or has previously passed the qualifying test, or in Type 8 at his station.

-(2) In addition, a mechanic currently in Type 8 can displace a less senior mechanic in Types 1 through 7, if he can pass or has previously passed the qualifying test.
+- (a) These paragraphs will apply only to the maintenance and overhaul of transport aircraft, engines and components. - (b) By the terms of these paragraphs, the Company does not waive its rights to establish or otherwise apply rules relative to types of work within the meaning and intent of any other applicable provisions of this Agreement. - (c) Should the Company desire to alter or change either the types of work listed in these paragraphs, or their numbers, it will notify the Union, in writing, setting forth its reasons.
+If the Union disagrees, it will immediately notify the Company, in writing, setting forth its reasons.
+If the matter is not resolved between the parties within thirty (30) calendar days from the date the written protest was received by the Company, the changes may be placed into effect unless the Union within ten (10) calendar days after the expiration of the thirty (30) calendar days mentioned herein, appeals the matter to the System Board of Adjustment in accordance with the provisions of Article 29.
+The System Board will give the matter high priority. - (2) At the Maintenance Bases, it is recognized that Type 8, will aggregate all other types of work at the Maintenance Bases not identified and included in Types 1 through 7.
+Within Type 8, seniority will determine the employee's displacement options - (a) An employee in Types 1 through 7, who is surplus in his type of work, may exercise his seniority to displace a less senior employee in another type of work, if he can pass or has previously passed the qualifying test, or in Type 8 at his station. - (b) In addition, a mechanic currently in Type 8 can displace a less senior mechanic in Types 1 through 7, if he can pass or has previously passed the qualifying test.

-(3) Any adjustment of surplus and shortage of headcount within Types 1- 8, will be accomplished by Company reassignment in accordance with Attachment 12.1.
+(c) Any adjustment of surplus and shortage of headcount within Types 1-8, will be accomplished by Company reassignment in accordance with Attachment 12.1.